3 Japanese Seaweed Soups You Should Try

 3 Must-Try Japanese Seaweed Soups

-Today, for seaweed soup beginners, out of those, let me introduce 3 popular, must-try seaweed soups in Japan.
+Today, for seaweed soup beginners, out of those, let me introduce three popular, must-try Japanese seaweed soups.

-In Japan, Wakame has been widely consumed since ancient times.
-The seaweed was mentioned in “Manyoshu (万葉集)”, Japan’s oldest anthology that was compiled about 1200 years ago.
+In Japan, wakame has been eaten since ancient times.
+It was mentioned in “Manyoshu (万葉集)”, Japan’s oldest anthology compiled about 1200 years ago.

-At the time, the seaweed Wakame was not only for edible use, but it was also used in Shinto rituals, as an example, when praying for a good harvest.
+At the time, wakame was not only for edible use but was also used in Shinto rituals, for example, when praying for a good harvest.

-Boiled Wakame is soft, tender, and almost tasteless.
-The seaweed is known as a low-calorie healthy food and in fact is rich in nutrients, a good source of dietary fibers.
+Boiled wakame is soft, tender, and almost tasteless.
+It is known as a low-calorie healthy food and is a good source of dietary fibers.

-The seaweed Mozuku looks kind of like fine noodles but it has a pleasantly crunchy texture and is a little slimy.
+Although mozuku looks like thin noodles, it has a pleasantly crunchy texture and is a little slimy.

-Mozuku is sometimes prepared as an ingredient for Miso soup, but the seaweed is more often used in clear soup dishes.
+Mozuku is sometimes prepared for miso soup, but the seaweed is more often used in clear soup dishes.

 Tororo Kombu Soup

-Tororo Kombu, literally grated yam kombu (kelp), is the word for dried kelp shavings.
-When hot water is poured onto Tororo Kombu, the seaweed flakes become mushy like grated yam.
+Tororo kombu, literally grated yam kelp, is a processed food consisting of dried kelp shavings.
+When hot water is poured, the seaweed flakes become mushy like grated yam.

-Tororo Kombu can be used in various dishes.
-For example, it is sometimes used in Onigiri as a replacement for Nori, or as a topping for Udon and Soba noodle soups, or in soup dishes.
+Tororo kombu can be used in various ways.
+It is sometimes used in onigiri as a replacement for nori and is often used in soup dishes.